 |Fail-open is disabled when the FortiWeb appliance is configured as part of an HA pair.
 For details about fail-to-wire, see Fail-to-wire for power loss/reboots.|

 Additional options appear that enable you to configure HA.

 Type the priority of the appliance when selecting the active-passive primary (or active-active master) appliance in the HA group.
-On active-passive standby or active-active secondary devices, this setting can be reconfigured using the CLI command
+On active-passive standby or active-active slave devices, this setting can be reconfigured using the CLI command

 This setting is optional.
 The smaller the number, the higher the priority.
 The valid range is 0 to 9.
 The default is 5.